The Beatles: Rock Band: Conception

 The Apple Corps shareholders considered The Beatles: Rock Band a new way to introduce the band's music to the public.
 They approved of the songs and venues that would appear in the game, and provided feedback on the artwork, character representations, and storyboards for animation sequences.
-McCartney and Starr fact-checked certain anecdotes relating to The Beatles while Ono and Harrison provided insight on their late husbands' performances and lyrics.
-At the developer's request, Ono visited the Harmonix offices late in development to provide critical feedback on several visual elements.
-In a Wired article, MTV's senior vice president of the games division Paul DeGooyer was quoted saying "She gave the designers hell", with Harmonix head Alex Rigopulos adding, "She really held our feet to the fire".
-DeGooyer and Rigopulos clarified the statement soon after the article had been published, asserting that the visit was "a high point of the two-year development process" and "has been mischaracterized by some in the press".
+McCartney and Starr fact-checked certain anecdotes relating to the Beatles while Ono and Harrison provided insight on their late husbands' performances and lyrics.
+At the developer's request, Ono visited the Harmonix offices late in development to provide critical feedback on several visual elements, an event MTV's senior vice president Paul DeGooyer and Harmonix head Alex Rigopulos called "a high point of the two-year development process".

 Though The Beatles: Rock Band aims to present a visual and musical history of the Beatles, the game does not attempt to replicate periods of turmoil between the band members.
 Rather, it presents a "fantasy version" of the Beatles to better serve the entertainment purposes of the video game.
 For example, Starr was estranged from the rest of the band during periods of recording for The Beatles (commonly referred to as the White Album).
-Thus, he did not perform on certain songs, such as "Back in the U.S.S.R." or "Dear Prudence" In the game, however, the Ringo Starr character plays drums during the animated performance of the song.
+Thus, he did not perform on certain songs, such as "Back in the U.S.S.R." or "Dear Prudence".
+In the game, however, Starr plays drums during the animated performances of both songs.